 - How much fall clearance is there?
 Will it remain the same or change throughout the workday?

-- Are fall protection devices such as guardrails practical?
+- Are passive fall protection devices such as guardrails practical?
 Are they sufficient, or are fall arrest systems needed as well?

 Fall Protection Options